Indian Cove Rock Climbing

 Certain formations at Indian Cove can be overrun with gang-ropers (Feudal Wall, Short Wall, Billboard Buttress, Pixie Rock), so plan accordingly.
 Other great areas to check out include Moosedog Tower, Dos Equis Wall, Corral Wall, Wonder Bluffs, and more that I don't have time to list here.
 One general word of warning: the further north you get, the grainier and more crumbly the rocks tend to get.
 Grain Central Station has that name for a reason, and although Morbid Mound is relatively popular, I can't figure out why.

 Campground Map as provided by the park (some editing for clarity)

 Follow the 29 Palms Highway past the entrance to the main park in the town of Joshua Tree.
 The entrance to Indian Cove is between the towns of Joshua Tree and Twentynine Palms.
 Keep a look out for Indian Cove Road, on the right side of the highway.
 If you're approaching from the west, look for a Del Taco billboard to mark the spot.

 Turn south on Indian Cove Road and head straight into the park.
 After a couple of miles, you'll pass a small ranger station, and after another mile or so, you're there.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Indian Cove:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Indian Cove: